AbdoullahBougataya/Flight_controller/README.md

 ## Overview

-This repository contains the software component of a DIY Flight Controller designed for people interested in building their custom Flight controller.
-This project came as an application to what we have learned (and what we are going to learn) as Control & Automation engineering students.
-The software includes features for flight stabilization, sensor integration, PID control and signal processing, making it suitable for quadcopter drones.
+This repository has the software part of a DIY flight controller.
+It's for people who want to build their own flight controller.
+This project is based on what we've learned (and what we're still learning) as Control & Automation engineering students.
+The software has features for flight stabilization, sensor integration, PID control, and signal processing.
+Compatible with quadcopter drones.

 ## Project structure
 ``` sh